-Smart Budgeting Habits to Build in 2025
+7 Smart Budgeting Habits to Build This Year (That Actually Stick)

 Key Takeaways

-• Plan weekly “money dates”: Set aside a fun, focused time each week to check your budget and tweak your plan, maybe over a cup of coffee, to maintain budgeting habits that stick.
+• Plan weekly “money dates”: Set aside a fun, focused time each week to check your budget and tweak your plan, maybe over a cup of coffee, to keep your plan on track.

 Why Budgeting Habits That Stick Are Essential